Bobby Deerfield: Critical response

 The film has a 29% rating on Rotten Tomatoes, based on 14 reviews.

 Critics panned Bobby Deerfield as an over-the-top melodrama with a plodding story line; audiences reportedly laughed at scenes intended to be dramatic.
 Race-film fans, expecting another Grand Prix or Le Mans, were disappointed that the story did not play out on the race track.
 However, the action footage was filmed by racing cinematographers during the 1976 Formula One season and featured actual drivers, including Carlos Pace, Tom Pryce, James Hunt, Patrick Depailler and Mario Andretti.

 Vincent Canby of The New York Times said that it "may turn out to be the year's most cynical movie made by people who know better, including Sydney Pollack, the director, and Alvin Sargent, who wrote the screenplay".

 Time Out magazine stated that it was a "classic example of a Hollywood director being struck down by a lethal 'art' attack as soon as he sets foot in Europe".

-Box office
+Box office & Home Video releases

 Bobby Deerfield grossed $9,300,000 in the United States on a budget of $5.6 million, failing to recover its costs and classifying it as a flop.

+The film was released on VHS multiple times, with known releases in the US around 1984 and 1990, and another listing for 1994, distributed by Warner Home Video, and later on DVD in March 2008, from Sony Pictures Home Entertainment.

+In September 2016, Twilight Time released Bobby Deerfield on Blu-ray as a limited edition of 3,000 copies, with a DTS high-definition audio options, an isolated score and booklet.